gbedwell/gbedwell.github.io/_posts/2023-08-01-ship_packages.md

 ### Deliver packages

-<code>deliver_packages()</code> takes as input the output of
+The second function is <code>deliver_packages()</code>.
+This function takes as input the output of <code>address_packages()</code>.
+The
-<code>address_packages()</code>.
-The <code>pkgs</code> argument in
-<code>deliver_packages()</code> can accept either a file path (to the
+<code>pkgs</code> argument in <code>deliver_packages()</code> can accept
-CSV file) or a data frame.
-Package information is the parsed and packages from the defined repositories (currently any/all of CRAN, Bioconductor, and/or GitHub) are installed.
+either a file path (to the CSV file) or a data frame.
+Package information is then parsed and packages from the defined repositories (currently any/all of CRAN, Bioconductor, and/or GitHub) are installed.
 Installation from CRAN does not require any exogenous packages.
 Installation from Bioconductor and GitHub, however, require the installation of BiocManger and devtools, respectively.
 These packages are automatically installed (if they are not already) if installation from these repositories is requested.
-If there are packages included in the input information that you <i>do not</i> want installed, define them by name with the <code>omit</code>
+If there are packages included in the input information that you <i>do not</i> want installed, define them by name with the <code>omit</code> argument.
-argument.

 ### Example usage